s265350/django-steam/README.md

 Open the terminal in the *django-steam* folder and run this script to build and run the server:

+If you are on UNIX base OS:

 `bash ./backend/run_docker.sh`

+If you are on Windows:

+`chmod + x /backend/run_docker.sh && ./backend/run_docker.sh`

 Note (temporarly): you can **NOT** run postgres in Docker since it prevents containers to communicate (do **NOT** set the **USE_POSTGRES** flag in the *.env* file).
 If you want to use posgres you have to run the server in the terminal.